piegope/doc/docs/en/rdm/windows/commands/actions/index.md

 Keep tab on disconnect
 		</td>
 		<td>

 Your session tab will stay after a session disconnect.
-For more information, see Keep Tab Opened topic.
+For more information, see [Keep tabs open](/kb/remote-desktop-manager/how-to-articles/keep-tabs-opened/).
 		</td>
 	</tr>
 	<tr>